biodash/biodash.github.io/content/codeclub-about/index.md

 <div class="alert alert-note">
 <div>
-<b>Code Club restarts for the fall '21 semester on Thursday August 26th &ndash;
+<b>Code Club restarts for the Spring '22 semester in the week of January 10th &ndash;
 see the <a href="/codeclub-schedule/">schedule</a>.
 If you're interested in joining us, please fill out the
 <a href="#sign-up">form at the bottom of this page!</a></b>